-5.4.2 Language Agnostic
+4.4.2 Deployment Language Agnostic

-The deployment API is agnostic as to which particular language is being used, or which version of that language.
+The deployment API is agnostic as to which particular language, or version thereof, is used for a deployment descriptor.
 When a remote deployment is created, the language and version of the descriptor must be supplied.
-The sole requirement is that it can either be nested inside an XML document, or that a URL to the descriptor is remotely accessible to the destination.
+The sole requirement of a language is that it can either be nested inside an XML document, or that a URL to the descriptor is remotely accessible to the destination.
 In the case of the latter, the URL to the descriptor must be provide when initializing the system.